A Welcoming Message From the President of Cisco College

 On behalf of the Cisco College Board of Regents, faculty, staff and administration, it is my pleasure to welcome you to Cisco College.
 As a former student of this great community college, I can attest to the many benefits to be gained from starting your career at a small local college.
-For more than 70 years, Cisco College has provided quality educations to tens of thousands of students in the communities we serve.
+Since 1940, Cisco College has provided quality educations to tens of thousands of students in the communities we serve.
 Today, we offer opportunities for students to improve their lives by studying in a wide range of courses in academic transfer, career and technical education, and workforce training.

 I encourage you to explore our website to find out more about Cisco College and the variety of pathways available to expand your dreams and explore new possibilities for your success.
 I believe our College provides an excellent learning environment with small classes and a caring and dedicated faculty.
 We stress life-long learning with many programs designed to train students for a new career or to enhance and improve existing skills.
 All of our programs provide quality educational opportunities at an affordable price.